StoneMasons4106/vyerose/docs/README.md

     * The logic for authentication is dictated by django-allauth, an extensive library that automates this process and handles account management.
     * The appearance of each allauth page was changed to mimic the style of the site and to stay uniform.
     * SSO was implemented through the use of signing in through Google and Facebook as supported by allauth.
+    * 2 Factor authentication was implemented through used of django-allauth-2fa.
-    * All functionalities were tested and verified.
+    * All functionalities were tested and verified, including using social account with 2 factor authentication.

 * Google Sheets Integration: